-Welcome new players and veterans, this marks the fourth fleet wide game of 2020.
-We are glad to see everyone who registered and confirmed their ship and crew's participation, here are the eight ships that will be ordered to deploy for our training and missions in real time.
-One will remain in docked at the ready in the event we have more people who turn up.
+Welcome new players and veterans, this marks the sixth wide fleet game of 2020.
+We are glad to see everyone who registered and confirmed their ship and crew's participation, here are the four ships that will be ordered to deploy for our joint forces operation in real time.
+Four slots will remain open and can be used if more people show up and want to play.

 Command Station located at Deep Space One [CIC]

 We at TSN Command wishes everyone a great game day in your respective communities.
 I hope you are all excited to play, while remaining inclusive, and keeping the space safe for current and new players.
 Let's physically distance ourselves, but not socially for these online games.

 RAdm.
 David Trinh

 Our objectives at the Combat Information Centre (CIC) are:

 - to keep cost of delays minimal throughout the whole Artemis fleet experience.
 So, be sure to read all the instructions so you know what to expect before you and your crew connects.